-Bylaw - means the Saskatoon Planning District Zoning Bylaw.
+Bylaw - means the Rural Municipality of Rosthern No. 403 District Zoning Bylaw.

 Campground - means an area used for a range of overnight camping experiences, from tenting to serviced trailer sites, including accessory facilities which support the use, such as administration offices and laundry facilities, but not including the use or mobile homes or trailers on a permanent year-round basis.